prusti/pcg/README.md

 particular nightly release, please [file an issue](https://github.com/prusti/pcg/issues/new).

+### Example Project

+This repository includes [`pcg-bin`](./pcg-bin), a standalone binary that demonstrates how to use the PCG library.
+This binary can run the PCG analysis on all functions within a Rust source file and optionally produce visualizations of the analysis outputs.
+See the [`pcg-bin/src/main.rs`](./pcg-bin/src/main.rs) file to see how the library is integrated into a Rust compiler plugin.

 ## Testing and Generating Debug Visualizations

-This repository also includes a standalone binary that can be used to run the PCG analysis on all functions within a Rust source file.
-The binary can also (optionally) produce visualizations of the outputs produced by its analysis that can be viewed via a web interface.
+The `pcg-bin` binary can be used to run the PCG analysis on all functions within a Rust source file and (optionally) produce visualizations of the analysis outputs that can be viewed via a web interface.

 To run the binary on all functions in a Rust source file: